 Today’s aquarium filtration methods offer a wide variety of filters to keep your tank’s water clean and healthy.
-While choosing your aquarium, your decision must be based on the size of the tank, type of fish and number of fish.
-The turnover rate of the filter should be at least 3 times the volume of aquarium per hour.
-For example, if your aquarium is 20 gallon then you must get a filter that has at least 60-gallons per hour.
+While choosing your aquarium, your decision must be based on the size of the tank, type of fish, and the number of fish.
+The turnover rate of the filter should be at least three times the volume of the aquarium per hour.
+For example, if your aquarium is 20 gallon, then you must get a filter that has at least 60-gallons per hour.

 Most of today’s filter works mechanically, trapping solid wastes in its filter media which can later be removed manually.
-Whereas a biological filtration is for building beneficial bacteria in your filter media that breaks down ammonia and nitrite that are toxic “nitrogen cycle“.
-Any filter you use must be mature enough to work properly, you cannot expect a filter to clear pollution in your tank right away, and it takes time to start working.
+Whereas a biological filtration is for building beneficial bacteria in your filter media that break down ammonia and nitrite that are toxic “nitrogen cycle.”
+Any filter you use must be mature enough to work properly.
+You cannot expect a filter to clear pollution in your tank right away, and it takes time to start working.
 This process is known as the aquarium nitrogen cycle; if you want to learn about what is the aquarium nitrogen cycle do read my article on the topic.
 It will help you a lot about how the filtration in your aquarium work.
 To achieve the absolute best water condition, you may need to use more than one type of filter.
 There is various type of filter on the market today.

 As the name suggests, this filter finds its place underneath a layer of gravel.
 In this type of filter, water moves through the gravel to create a biological filter.
 Once beneficial bacteria colonize in the gravel, then they effectively break down the waste material.
-Undergravel filters are relatively the cheapest form of a biological filter.
+Undergravel aquarium filters are relatively the cheapest form of a biological filter.
 Unfortunately, chemical filter does not takes place in under-gravel filters.
-These filters are suitable for small aquarium or aquariums with a light fish load.
+These filters are suitable for a small aquarium or aquariums with a light fish load.

 Internal Power Filters

 Power filters are the most common aquarium filter.
 This type of aquarium filter is a compact form of canister filter.
 This filter is fully submerged in water.
 Some of these internal power filters come with UV sterilized as well.
-Power filters provide great power and versatility, provides excellent filtration and water movement.
-If you are buying an internal filter, buy the one with lots of filter media inside.
-These are more effective and efficient to clear the water as it resembles like a canister filter that houses beneficial bacteria in it.
+Power filters provide great power and versatility, offers excellent filtration and water movement.
+If you are buying an internal filter as you, buy the one with lots of filter media inside.
+Power filters with different cartridge are more effective and efficient to clear the water as it resembles like a canister filter that houses beneficial bacteria in it.

 The most basic filter setup is the sponge filter that does not do much in the three stages of the nitrogen cycle.
 A sponge filter is fit over a tube from an internal powerhead or an air pipe.
-The pump forces the water through the sponge and beneficial bacterias grow on the sponge thus creating a biological filtration.
+The air pump forces the water through the sponge, and beneficial bacterias grow on the sponge, thus creating a biological and mechanical filtration.